paybondpaybond

 Sandbox rehearsal of Payment Auth transport onlyCharge (simplest path)

-Sandbox rehearsal of Tempo channel + voucher meteringSession (requires Tempo recipient configured)
+Sandbox rehearsal of Tempo channel and voucher meteringSession (requires Tempo recipient configured)

-For protocol background and Harbor state mapping, see MPP rail evaluation.
+For protocol background and status mapping, see the stripe_mpp support matrix row and MPP Payment Auth handshake.

 Payment Auth header flow